psahni/aws_saa_prep/neal_davis_course/Block and File Storage/gateways.md

 This solution provides all requirements as it enables *Linux* workloads to use the native file system interfaces and to use S3 for long-term and cost-effective storage of output files.

+Amazon FSx works "natively" with Amazon S3, letting you transparently access your S3 objects as files on Amazon FSx to run analyses for hours to months.

 https://digitalcloud.training/aws-storage-gateway/